ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 _From left to right (--2021): Snippets of my life in Bonifacio Global City (BGC) a few weeks after my time in TM.
 A bike on display inside Coffee Project, some view of BGC, and a Japanese lantern in The Fort._
 {: style="text-align: center;"}

-After my time in consulting, I discovered that I still liked doing research, but transitioning would be challenging: it meant potentially relocating to another country, accepting a significant pay cut, and adjusting my life stages (e.g., getting married, starting a family) to align with a new career trajectory.
+I could already imagine the challenges in this transition: relocating to another country, accepting a significant pay cut, and adjusting my life stages (e.g., getting married, starting a family) to align with a new career trajectory.
 Looking back at 2021, I remember feeling overwhelmed by the self-imposed pressure to make everything fall perfectly into place.

 ### The long road to PhD applications

-My first break into NLP research was in [spaCy](https://spacy.io), when I co-led a paper (with Akos!) on [hash-embeddings](https://arxiv.org/abs/2212.09255).
-That experience opened up a lot of opportunities, like being able to collaborate with academic researchers.
+While working at [Explosion](https://explosion.ai), I was fortunate to be exposed to NLP research early on by working on our very first [technical report](https://arxiv.org/abs/2212.09255) on hash embeddings.
-It also gave me the confidence to undertake my own independent work in Tagalog NLP, which led to [calamanCy](https://aclanthology.org/2023.nlposs-1.1.pdf) and [TLUnified-NER](https://arxiv.org/abs/2311.07161).
+This experience gave me the confidence to undertake my own independent work in Tagalog NLP, which led to [calamanCy](https://aclanthology.org/2023.nlposs-1.1.pdf) and [TLUnified-NER](https://arxiv.org/abs/2311.07161).
 In addition, doing software engineering work on the [Prodigy annotation tool](https://prodigy.ai/) inspired my interest in researching data-centric approaches to NLP.

 <div style="display: flex; justify-content: center;">